Last updated on February 26, 2026

 #1.
 Yuriko, the Tiger's Shadow

-In the #1 spot is, as you may have guessed, Yuriko, the Tiger’s Shadow.
-This commander has taken over casual Commander pods while also seeing some play in the budget cEDH realm.
-Yuriko has an ability that deals damage to all of your opponents equal to the mana value of the top card of your deck whenever a ninja you control deals combat damage to a player.
+In the #1 spot is, as you may have guessed, Yuriko, the Tiger's Shadow This commander has taken over casual Commander pods while also seeing some play in the budget cEDH realm.
+Yuriko, the Tiger’s Shadow's deck uses an ability that deals damage to all of your opponents equal to the mana value of the top card of your deck whenever a ninja you control deals combat damage to a player.
 This effect gets really crazy really fast, especially when you fill your deck with cheap ninjas and high-cost spells to blow up the table.

 Decklist: Satoru Umezawa in EDH